Pros / The quality of the documents and photos it prints matches the best printers in our review.

 Verdict / The Canon Pixma MG6821 has a light feature set, but its great document printing and superb photo quality make it a good choice for those with simple printing needs.

-The Canon Pixma MG6821 is a decent printer, provided you don’t need every refinement offered by top wireless all-in-one printers like faxing or wired networking.
+The Canon Pixma MG6821 is a decent printer, provided you don’t need every refinement offered by top wireless all-in-one printers like faxing or wired networking, like you'd find with our best all-in-one printer overall, the HP Officejet Pro.
 Missing features aside, it’s one of the best home inkjet printers we reviewed, with better-than-average document and photo printing that stands alongside the best printers we reviewed.

 In our testing, the Pixma printed documents with clear, readable text that was mostly free of noticeable errors.
 We did see some ink spots but only under high magnification.
 Photo quality ranked among the best in our review.
 The only real problems with the Pixma’s printing are its average print speeds and print resolution, which is lower than other top-rated inkjet printers.
 Documents and images scanned with the Pixma’s flatbed scanner are of pretty good quality, but copy quality leaves a lot to be desired thanks to the lower print resolution.